berserkus/Solar-Potential/README.md

 - **Web scraped data from Wikipedia** on the solar panel manufacturers

-Main assumptions are:
+Main goals and hypotheses are:

-- Find the most poluting countries (per capita)
+- **Find the most poluting countries (per capita)**
-- Find the countries with best solar potential relative to their polution
+- **Find the countries with best solar potential relative to their polution**
-- Assess the cost of electricity in those countries and the $ potential of transitioning to solar
+- **Assess the cost of electricity in those countries and the $ potential of transitioning to solar**
+- **Find companies that would be most interested in this analysis**

 ### Polution analysis